One-pan Chicken And Chorizo With Cherry Tomatoes

 - The strong, smoky and spicy flavors of the chorizo are absolutely key in this dish.
 If you wanted to, however, you could try it with chunky, smoked pancetta or bacon instead (or as well!).

-I’d cut the potatoes in half (especially if they’re on the larger side), drizzle with olive oil and give them a 20-minute head start in the oven before adding everything else to your tray bake.
+- Add some baby potatoes for a ‘patatas bravas’ version of the dish.
+Patatas bravas is a tasty Spanish tapas dish meaning spicy potatoes!
+I’d cut the potatoes in half, drizzle with olive oil and give them a 20-minute head start in the oven before adding everything else to your tray bake.
+Make sure you use a really big baking dish that will fit everything in without overcrowding the pan.

 - Stir some big olives in for the last 10 minutes of the cooking time (watch your teeth if they have stones in!).